Introduction from the Chair of NSLA

 Manager: Fiona Clarke (NLA)

 Manages consortium purchasing of eresources for NSLA libraries.
 Managed separately by paid position within NLA.
-Consortium purchasing through this group resulted in savings of over $1,120,000 for NSLA libraries in 2022.
+Consortium purchasing through this group resulted in savings of just under $900,000 for NSLA libraries in 2023.

 Informal network with occasional email contact.
 Prefers to meet in person at storage sites of interest roughly every two years, as funds allow.
 Convened by the NSLA Program Coordinator.